Healthy Homes Assessment Napier

 What We Do

-As building inspectors, we take on all aspects that come with professional home examinations.
-We are here to ensure that you make the best decision when purchasing your next property.
+As building inspectors we take on all elements associated with expert house examinations.
+We are there to ensure you make the best choice when it comes to buying your next home.

-We specialise in a variety of services to make sure that you are fully aware of the state of any property you may be thinking of buying or selling as well as additional solutions.
+We specialise in a variety of services to make sure you are completely informed of the condition of any property that you might be contemplating buying or selling as well as additional services.

-Not only do we work with you but we also work with big clients like the local authorities, banks, and insurance firms.
-They clearly enjoy our peace of mind provided, because of the information contained in our building inspection reports.
+We don’t just work with you , but we also work with some big clients like municipal councils and banks and insurance companies.
+They clearly like their reassurance provided, by the data contained provided in our building inspection reports.

-With our systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into the reports, you are able to actually see any problems that might be found.
-With our comprehensive report, it is not surprising that we have so many clients who recommend our service to family and friends.
+Our systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the document, you can actually see any issues identified.
+Through our comprehensive report, it is no wonder we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports